Vegan Low Calorie Meal Plan UK — Free 7-Day Guide

 Can I get enough protein on a vegan diet?

 Yes.
-Tofu, legumes, nuts, seeds, and plant-based protein powder are all excellent vegan protein sources.
-This plan delivers 60–70 g of protein per day, which is sufficient for most adults losing weight.
+Tofu, legumes, nuts, seeds, and plant-based protein powder are all useful vegan protein sources.
+This plan delivers 60–70 g of protein per day, which can be enough for some adults losing weight, depending on body size and activity.

 What is the difference between vegan and vegetarian plans?